 This might sound like a lot to cram into just 10–20 slides, and that’s because it is.

-The hardest part about creating a compelling pitch deck is keeping it short and sweet.
+The hardest part about creating a compelling pitch deck is keeping it short and sweet (just like learning how to write a headline).

 You want your audience to feel like they understand your business, but still have room to ask questions.
 Remember, The Gettysburg Address lasted less than 3 minutes.